Magic is an intrinsic part of Aethelgard, flowing through the land like rivers and shaping reality itself.

 • Energy cost: Channeling magical energy is physically and mentally exhausting.
 Extended casting causes fatigue, nosebleeds, and — in extreme cases — magical burnout that permanently severs the caster’s connection to arcane energy

 • Ley line dependency: Without nearby ley lines, spells require more effort and produce weaker effects.
-This makes magic unreliable in areas far from ley line networks, such as the deep W or remote islands
+This makes magic unreliable in areas far from ley line networks, such as the deep Whispering-Forest or remote islands

 • Interference: Multiple casters working in proximity can disrupt each other’s channeling, creating unpredictable interactions.
 This is why the Mage-Conclave established minimum distance protocols during the First-Empire

 • The Wild Magic barrier: No known technique can reliably control wild magic emanating from the Great-Rift.
-Scholars at the University-of-Valoria have spent centuries attempting to develop countermeasures with limited success
+Scholars at the University-Of-Valoria have spent centuries attempting to develop countermeasures with limited success

 History of Magical Practice